ros/diagnostics/diagnostic_common_diagnostics/README.md

 Disable self test.

 ## hd_monitor.py
 Runs 'shutil.disk_usage' to check if there is enough space left on a given device.
+With default parameters, the following thresholds are used:
 * Above 5% of free space left, an `OK` status will be published.
 * Between 5% and 1%, a `WARN` status will be published,
 * Below 1%, an `ERROR` status will be published.